diegodoumecq/joymap/README.md

 Stuff to do.
 Keep in mind these bullet points are in no particular order.

+* Add a new Rx module that uses [observable streams](https://github.com/Reactive-Extensions/RxJS)
 * Add a 3d example using [threejs](https://github.com/mrdoob/three.js/) or [whitestorm](https://github.com/WhitestormJS/whitestorm.js)
   * It should have a gamepad config menu for showcasing a more conventional button rebinding UI
   * It should also store in the sessionStorage the module config and on refresh restore it